x-datascience-datacamp/2024-assignment-numpy/README.md

-# TESTETSTAssignment 1 for the DataCamp course X-DataScience Master - numpy
+# Assignment 1 for the DataCamp course X-DataScience Master - numpy

 ## What we want you to learn by doing this assignment: